Facts About Niagara Falls

 - Niagara Falls is capable of producing over 4 million kilowatts of electricity, which is shared by the United States and Canada.

-- Four of the five Great Lakes drain into the Niagara River, (Superior, Michigan, Huron and Erie) before emptying into Lake Ontario.
+- Four of the five Great Lakes (Superior, Michigan, Huron, and Erie) drain into the Niagara River before emptying into Lake Ontario.
 These five Great Lakes make up almost one-fifth of the world's fresh water supply.

 - In November 1896, electrical power was transmitted from the Adams Power Plant in Niagara Falls, New York to Buffalo, New York.
 This was the first time in the world that alternating current was transmitted over a long distance.